Filling Your Own Job

 Man: “To do your job—and find me a job.
 That’s your mission.”

 Recruiter (a little annoyed): “Don’t be ridiculous!
-You imagine my job is the only job I could find you?”
+You imagine my job is the only job opportunity I could find you?”

 Man: “It’s the only one I want.”